-My name is Jaime Jacobsen, and I am an independent producer based in Bozeman, Montana.
-I specialize in telling captivating stories through documentary film and public radio that cultivate conversation on contemporary social, environmental and humanitarian issues.
-When I’m not out roaming the West, I spend much of my time abroad feeding my curiosity for languages, culture and wild places… searching for compelling stories… and diving head first into new documentary projects that might just change the way we look at the world and our place in it.
+My name is Jaime Jacobsen, and I am an independent filmmaker and professor based in Beirut, Lebanon.
+I specialize in telling captivating stories through documentary film that cultivate conversation on contemporary social, environmental and humanitarian issues.
+I spend much of my time feeding my curiosity for languages, culture and wild places… searching for compelling stories… and diving head first into new documentary projects that might just change the way we look at the world and our place in it.

 Check out the film’s trailer here.